gapolinario/gapolinario.github.io/_posts/older_posts.markdown

 write programs.
 </p>
 <p>
-toto: A desktop at home that ran ubuntu for a little while, I wanted it to run fast but installed a linux system with unity, I have learned much since then.
+toto: A desktop at home that ran ubuntu for a little while, I want <br>ed it to run fast but installed a linux system with unity, I have learned much since then.
 Named after the dog of Dorothy.
 </p>